-In this article, we look at the leading causes of hair loss, the treatment available, and home care tips for preventing further loss.
+This article looks at the leading causes of hair loss, the available treatments, and home care tips for limiting further loss.

 Possible causes of hair loss include: